SpectralVectors/ViewportQuickTheme/README.md

 # ViewportQuickTheme
-You may occasionally want to change the background color of your viewport to make editing a particularly dark/bright mesh.
+You may occasionally want to change the background color of your viewport to make editing a particularly dark/bright mesh easier.

-While this is easy to do, you may find that your cameras/empties/lights etc disappear, and now need to be recolored.
+While this is simple enough to do, you may find that your cameras/empties/lights etc disappear, and now need to be individually recolored.

 This addon simplifies the process by giving a series of presets to quickly change the viewport background, grid lines and all cameras/empties/lights etc. with a single click, straight from the 3D Viewport.